Space colonization: Vast resources in space

 Resources in space, both in materials and energy, are enormous.
-The Solar System alone has, according to different estimates, enough material and energy to support anywhere from several thousand to over a billion times that of the current Earth-based human population, mostly from the Sun itself.
+The Solar System has enough material and energy to support anywhere from several thousand to over a billion times that of the current Earth-based human population, mostly from the Sun itself.

-Asteroid mining will also be a key player in space colonization.
+Asteroid mining will likely be a key player in space colonization.
 Water and materials to make structures and shielding can be easily found in asteroids.
 Instead of resupplying on Earth, mining and fuel stations need to be established on asteroids to facilitate better space travel.
 Optical mining is the term NASA uses to describe extracting materials from asteroids.
 NASA believes by using propellant derived from asteroids for exploration to the moon, Mars, and beyond will save $100 billion.
 If funding and technology come sooner than estimated, asteroid mining might be possible within a decade.

 Although some items of the infrastructure requirements above can already be easily produced on Earth and would therefore not be very valuable as trade items (oxygen, water, base metal ores, silicates, etc.), other high-value items are more abundant, more easily produced, of higher quality, or can only be produced in space.
-These would provide (over the long-term) a very high return on the initial investment in space infrastructure.
+These could provide (over the long-term) a high return on the initial investment in space infrastructure.

 Some of these high-value trade goods include precious metals, gemstones, power, solar cells, ball bearings, semi-conductors, and pharmaceuticals.